StackVista/stackstate-docs/setup/cli/cli-stac.md

 ### Configuration wizard \(Linux and Windows install\)

-If the StackState CLI was installed on Linux or Windows using a standalone executable file, the first time you run any `sts` command, a configuration wizard will request the required configuration items.
+If the StackState CLI was installed on Linux or Windows using a standalone executable file, the first time you run any `stac` command, a configuration wizard will request the required configuration items.
 The wizard will then create a configuration file with the entered details and store it under the user's home directory.
 If a valid configuration file already exists, the StackState CLI will use this and the configuration wizard will not run.

 The configuration wizard is not available when the CLI is run inside a Docker container on macOS, Linux or Windows.